-If you or your midwife are concerned about being able to use the pool, ask to speak to the supervisor of midwives who is available 24 hours a day, 7 days a week.
+If you, or your midwife, are concerned about being able to use the pool, ask to speak to the Supervisor of Midwives who is available 24 hours a day, 7 days a week.
 She is there to promote safe practice and woman-centred care, so will be able to discuss the pros and cons with you.

-- Make sure that the people caring for you know about your PGP and what you can and cannot do.
+Make sure that the people caring for you know about your PGP and what you can and cannot do.
 You can use your birth plan to do this.
 It is a really good way of giving information to the team looking after you by describing what you can and cannot do.
-See our Birth plans section for guidance.
+See our Birth plans page for guidance.

 Food and drink

 Let the housekeeping staff know that you cannot collect your food from another room; they will then bring it to your room.
 Write your order on the menu form each day.
 If anyone is awkward or unhelpful about this, do not take it personally.
 Wait for someone else to come along.
 Taking proper care of yourself now should reduce further damage to your pelvis and should speed up your recovery.

 Ask to have a bedside cot and an adjustable bed for when you return to the ward.
 The cot is bolted to the bed and makes it easier to get your baby out, especially if you’ve had a caesarean section.
 There may also be adjustable-height cots available so try asking to be given one of these.
 Alternatively, ask for a side to be put on your bed (a cot side) so that you can have the baby in bed with you safely.